joseph-hellerstein/docstring_expander/README.md

         """
         ...

-However, this raises a secondary issue with intellisense since the options exposed for a function by intellisese are what's in the function's docstring.
+However, this raises a secondary issue with intellisense since the options exposed for a function by intellisese are what's in the docstring of function.
+We could painfully repeat this information for each function, but this quickly becomes a maintenance nightmare.

 `kwmgr` provides another solution.
-Suppose we have the following dictionary that describes all keyword arguments to `genPlot`:
+Suppose we have the following dictionary that describes all keyword arguments for `genPlot`:

     kwargs = {
         'num_col': ('Number of columns of plots', 2),